PhotostatEditor/Photostat/README.md

 Once the command above is complete, you'll be able to launch the app from your applications list.

 Note: Since flatpak apps runs in a sandbox, some development operations will be different from how you would usually perform them.
-Please refer to the flatpak documentaion for help: https://docs.flatpak.org/en/latest/index.html
+Please refer to the Flatpak documentation for help: https://docs.flatpak.org/en/latest/index.html

 ## :thinking: Questions